bensamuel-k/rocket-leaderboard-discord-bot/README.md

 cat .env.example > .env
 ```

-use text editor to change at least the value of DISCORD_TOKEN and GUILD_NAME
+use nano to change at least the value of DISCORD_TOKEN and GUILD_NAME
 ```
 nano .env
 ```